Click here to listen to this article via the BreachRx Blogcast

 The cyber insurance market is expected to grow significantly in the next few years, and the cyber insurance industry is constantly evolving to meet the ever-changing needs of businesses and consumers facing waves of attacks.
 Looking to the future, it’s clear that cyber insurance will continue to grow in importance.
 Businesses will increasingly purchase cyber insurance policies to protect themselves from the financial damages that can result from incidents, data breaches, and other attacks.
 And as the insurance industry continues to adapt, we can expect to see even more innovative and comprehensive cyber insurance products hitting the market.

 Whatever route companies choose to take, it’s clear that cyber insurance has become a necessary part of a cyber risk and resilience program.
 As the threat landscape continues to evolve, companies must be prepared to face the increasing costs of cyber insurance.
 While no business is 100% safe from attacks, cyber insurance can help to mitigate the financial damages that can result from an attack.
-In tandem security program improvements will increase your ability to get insurance and make a claim, all while raising the bar for attackers and increasing the resilience of your business to prevent attacks in the future.
+Security investments such as transforming incident response made in parallel will increase your to find and maintain insurance as well as use it when needed, all while raising the bar for attackers and increasing the resilience of your business to prevent attacks in the future.

 While no business is 100% safe from attacks, cyber insurance can help to mitigate the financial damages that can result from an attack.
 In tandem security program improvements will increase your ability to get insurance and make a claim, all while raising the bar for attackers and increasing the resilience of your business to prevent attacks in the future.